MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 ### No Product Type Information

-All shipments are treated the same, regardless of what’s being delivered.
+All shipments are treated thesame, regardless of what’s being delivered.
 However, different types of cargo—such as perishable food, electronics, or industrial equipment—may be more or less sensitive to delays or environmental conditions.
 Without this information, the model may overlook key risk differences.

-### Simplified Model Assumptions

-The modeling approach often assumes that relationships between inputs and outcomes are clean and predictable (e.g., more traffic equals more delay).
-In reality, logistics systems are highly interconnected and can exhibit non-linear behaviors that are difficult to fully capture using static features alone.

 ### Limited Extreme Disruption Data